X (Twitter)

 Take Upstate New York, for example.
 It generally has a lower cost of living compared to NYC.
 Housing prices, utilities, and transportation are cheaper upstate.
 Even groceries tend to be, too.

 However, it’s important to consider the trade-offs.
-These are in terms of job opportunities, amenities, and access to cultural attractions when comparing regions in New York State.
+They compare jobs, amenities, and access to cultural attractions in New York regions.

 To comfortably afford the cost of living in NYC, it’s crucial to have a sufficient income.